-Effective July 1, 2021, the City adopted the provisions of GASB Statement No. 87, Leases (GASB 87).
-The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognition of inflows of resources or outflows of resources based on the payment provisions of the contract.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-A lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+Effective July 1, 2022, the City adopted the provisions of GASB Statement No. 96, Subscription-Based Information technology Arrangements (SBITAs) (GASB 96).
+The objective of this statement is to better meet the information needs of financial statement users by establishing uniform accounting and financial reporting requirements for SBITAs, improving the comparability of financial statements among governments that have entered into SBITAs, and enhancing the understandability, reliability, relevance, and consistency of information about SBITAs.
+The statement requires recognition of certain right-to-use subscription assets and subscription liabilities for SBITAs and recognition of inflows of resources or outflows of resources based on the payment provisions of the agreement.

-The adoption of this new standard had no significant impact on the financial statements of the City and there was no adjustment necessary to the opening balance of net position or fund balance as a result of the implementation of GASB 87.
+The adoption of this new standard had no significant impact on the financial statements of the City and there was no adjustment necessary to the opening balance of net position or fund balance as a result of the implementation of GASB 96.